-Through his work in road traffic prosecutions Alex has an excellent understanding of collision investigator expert evidence and is often instructed in cases of a similar nature involving regulatory rather than Police enforcement.
+Through his experience in road traffic prosecutions Alex has an excellent understanding of collision investigator expert evidence, driver perception and response and collision dynamics.
+He is often instructed in cases involving workplace vehicle collisions and vehicle/pedestrian segregation with regulatory rather than Police enforcement.

 Swindon BC v Chavda - defence of a company director prosecuted as an individual alongside the company for breach of health and safety at a food distribution warehouse.
 The defendant also faced a charge of perverting the course of justice in relation to the warehouse cctv.
 Acquitted of perverting.
 Conditional Discharge in relation to HSE breaches.

 Alex is regularly instructed from an early pre-inquest stage on behalf of insurers in motoring cases and both individuals and employers in health and safety related cases.
 His understanding of the criminal process ensures that correct tactical decisions are taken at the inquest stage.